Skip to content

 Importantly, these reviews are not solely about identifying problems.
 They can also unlock opportunities that improve project outcomes.

-For example, our work at Court Lodge in Ashford demonstrated how a detailed technical reassessment and evidence-led analysis helped challenge the proposed requirement for the Southeast Ashford Bypass.
-By interrogating highways and environmental data, the team demonstrated that the infrastructure was unnecessary and challenged the pre-existing plan, saving an estimated £15 million in costs for the client.
+For example, our work at Court Lodge in Ashford demonstrated how detailed technical reassessment and evidence-led analysis helped challenge the proposed requirement for the Southeast Ashford Bypass.
+By interrogating highways and environmental data, our team demonstrated that the infrastructure was unnecessary, ultimately saving the client more than £15 million in costs.

 Similarly, at Newlands Farm in Fareham, coordinated technical reviews across transport, utilities, flood risk, environmental considerations and nutrient neutrality helped position the site for successful planning consent and future disposal.
 The scheme secured outline permission for up to 1,200 homes alongside community infrastructure, while also resolving complex nutrient neutrality issues through an evidence-based strategy.

-These examples highlight an increasingly important point: land strategy is not solely about securing allocation or consent, but maintaining deliverability throughout the entire lifecycle of a scheme.
+These examples highlight an increasingly important point: land strategy is more than securing allocation or consent.
+It is about maintaining deliverability throughout the entire lifecycle of a scheme.

 Frequent strategic reviews also strengthen collaboration between technical, planning and commercial teams.
 Development risks rarely sit neatly within one discipline.
 Utility constraints affect viability, drainage strategies influence layout efficiency, and transport requirements impact phasing and sales values.
-A joined-up, more holistic review process enables the moving parts and these interdependencies to be identified early, allowing projects to remain aligned with both planning requirements and commercial objectives.
+A joined-up review process enables these interdependencies to be identified early, allowing projects to remain aligned with both planning requirements and commercial objectives.

 Another advantage of six-monthly updates is improved market readiness.
-Sites brought to market with clear technical strategies, updated infrastructure assumptions and well-documented solutions for risks that have been pre-identified are often more attractive to purchasers, funding partners and delivery teams.
+Sites brought to market with clear technical strategies, updated infrastructure assumptions and well-documented risks are often more attractive to purchasers, funding partners and delivery teams.
 Disposal-ready information reduces uncertainty, improves confidence and can help accelerate transactions.

 This has become particularly relevant as purchasers and investors undertake increasingly rigorous due diligence.
 Schemes that demonstrate an active and current understanding of infrastructure, planning and viability considerations are generally better positioned to maintain value and progress efficiently.